epsln/stippy/README.md

 # Stippy
 ## A simple weighted voronoi stippler in Python

 Stippy is a CLI tool that can vectorize images using stippling, which can prove useful for technical artists using Plotters or Laser engraving.
+It is based on this [paper](https://www.cs.ubc.ca/labs/imager/tr/2002/secord2002b/secord.2002b.pdf).

 # Use
 ## Basic use